top of page

 1) Full Band Live 8 track recording.

-The band all plays live, just like you normally would in your session, and each individual instrument is recorded as follows.
+The band all plays live, just like you normally would in your session, and each individual instrument is recorded as detailed in the boxes below.
 You can either have the vocals coming out of the PA system, or being monitored by the band in their headphones.
-Of course, each band will have different set ups depending on what members you have, but here are some examples of how the band can set up the recorder.
+Each band will have different set ups depending on what members/instruments you have, of course, but here are some examples of how the band can set up the recorder.
 In this set up there are no overdubs at all, everything is recorded live, and raw.
-You can then put these recordings on all of the distribution platforms out there, including Spotify, Apple Music, Deezer, Tidal, etc for a one-off £30 fee, and start connecting your music with people.
+You can then mix the recorded music at home, and then put these recordings on all of the distribution platforms out there, including Spotify, Apple Music, Deezer, Tidal, etc for a one-off £30 fee, and start connecting your music with people.

 2) Full Band Overdubbed 16 track recording.